Santieherrero/slate/source/includes/locations/_delete.md

 }
 ```

-Permit delete a place for the organization that you are pointing and the user has access to it.
+Permits delete a place for the organization that you are pointing and the user has access to it.

 ### HTTP Request